-Accounting for interactions between robot exposure and countries' initial labour costs (equation 5), we find a noticeable heterogeneity in this size depending on labour costs (columns 3 and 4 of Table 1).
+Accounting for interactions between robot exposure and countries' initial labour costs (equation 5), we find a noticeable heterogeneity in the size of this effect between countries with higher and lower labour costs (columns 3 and 4 of Table 1).
 The estimated effect was negative in Slovenia, the country in our sample with an average initial level of labour costs.
-The estimated interaction term between robot exposure and countries' initial levels of labour costs suggests a nonmonotonic and nonlinear relationship between job separation likelihood and robot exposure (columns 3 and 4, respectively).
+The estimated interaction term between robot exposure and countries' initial levels of labour costs suggests a non-monotonic and nonlinear relationship between job separation likelihood and robot exposure (columns 3 and 4, respectively).

-The importance of initial labour costs is visible in the marginal effects of robot exposure on job separations by country.
-We do so for our preferred specification, including the interaction of robots with labour costs, and display the results in Figure 5, with countries ordered according to their initial labour costs.
+The importance of initial labour costs is visible in the marginal effects of robot exposure on job separations by country.18 We do so for our preferred specification, including the interaction of robots with labour costs, and display the results in Figure 5, with countries ordered according to their initial labour costs.
 The negative effect of robot exposure on job separations was much more pronounced for countries with average levels of labour costs (Figure 5).
 In particular, in the country with an average level of initial labour costs - Slovenia - the marginal effect of robot exposure amounted to a reduction in the likelihood of job separation of -0.07 pp (the average job separation rate in our sample was 4 pp).
 In countries with labour cost levels in 2004 that were at least double the level in Slovenia - i.e., the level of labour costs in Germany - the effect of robot exposure was half the size (-0.04 pp).